Back to Podcast Guides

 • Does the method adapt to the person, or does the person have to contort around the method?

 • Am I sampling wisely, or avoiding commitment?
 Trying practices is useful.
-Never staying long enough to learn from one can become avoidance.
+Never staying long enough to learn from one can become its own form of avoidance.

-Michael contrasts more fixed techniques with approaches that adapt breath, senses, inquiry, lifestyle, and emotional work to the practitioner’s current stage.5 You do not need to resolve the entire map of meditation before starting.
-You need a practice that is safe enough, compelling enough, and honest enough for the next chapter.
+Michael contrasts more fixed techniques with approaches that adapt breath, senses, inquiry, lifestyle, and emotional work to the practitioner's current stage.
+You do not need to resolve the entire map of meditation before starting.
+You need a practice that is safe, compelling, and honest enough for the next chapter.

-This is also where caution matters.
-Meditation research is harder to interpret than the wellness industry often admits.
-Van Dam and colleagues argue that mindfulness and meditation studies face issues around definitions, methods, adverse effects, and overhyped claims.6 Let that make you more precise, not cynical: choose practices carefully, track your actual response, and get support when needed.
+Caution matters here.
+Meditation research is harder to interpret than the wellness industry typically admits.
+Van Dam and colleagues argue that mindfulness and meditation studies face issues around definitions, methods, adverse effects, and overhyped claims.2 Let that make you more precise, not cynical.
+Choose practices carefully, track your actual response, and get support when needed.

-Use labels and humor so thoughts do not become reality
+Use labels and humor so thoughts stop running the show

-One meditation myth Michael names is that meditation means stopping thought.
-In reality, sitting still may initially make thoughts louder.
-The stillness can let accumulated material rise to the surface, like bubbles after the lid comes off a bottle.7
+One meditation myth Michael names directly: meditation means stopping thought.
+In practice, sitting still often makes thoughts louder at first.
+The stillness lets accumulated material rise to the surface, like bubbles after the lid comes off a bottle.

-The practice is not to win a fistfight with thought.
-It is to change your relationship to thought.
+The practice is to change your relationship to thought, not to win a fistfight with it.

 When a thought or emotion grabs you: